Han-Noah Massengo: Burnley

 On 31 August 2023, Burnley announced the signing of Massengo on a four-year contract.
 On 7 January 2025, Massengo returned to Auxerre on loan with an option to buy.

 FC Augsburg

 On 15 July 2025, Massengo joined Augsburg for an undisclosed fee, signing a long-term contract until 2030.
+Later that year, on 9 November, he scored his first goal in a 3–2 away defeat against Stuttgart.

 International career

 Born in France, Massengo is of Congolese descent.
 He is a youth international for France.